-- Title VI of the Civil Rights Act of 1964, which states that "no persons in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance." - Executive Order 13166 Improving Access to Services for Persons with Limited English Proficiency (LEP), which directs federal agencies, and recipients of federal funding, to provide meaningful language access to their services.
-Under Title VI, LEP is considered the primary marker of national origin. - Executive Order 12898 Federal Actions to Address Environmental Justice (EJ) in Minority Populations and Low-income Populations, which requires federal agencies (and recipients of their funding) to address EJ concerns. - The Americans with Disabilities Act (ADA), which prohibits public entities from discriminating against persons with a disability or excluding them from participation in, or denying them of the benefits of, their services, programs, or activities.
+- Title VI of the Civil Rights Act of 1964, which states that "no persons in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance." - Executive Order 13166 Improving Access to Services for Persons with Limited English Proficiency (LEP), which directs federal agencies, and recipients of federal funding, to provide meaningful language access to their services. - Executive Order 12898 Federal Actions to Address Environmental Justice (EJ) in Minority Populations and Low-Income Populations, which requires federal agencies (and recipients of their funding) to address EJ concerns. - The Americans with Disabilities Act (ADA), which prohibits public entities from discriminating against persons with a disability or excluding them from participation in, or denying them of the benefits of, their services, programs, or activities.

 The Federal Transit Administration (FTA) and Federal Highway Administration (FHWA) require the MPO to comply with these civil rights mandates by developing programs to include underserved populations and monitoring and reporting regularly on the programs' success.
 This implementation plan addresses the reporting requirements under Title VI of the Civil Rights Act of 1964 and FHWA's annual reporting requirements under its Title VI/non-discrimination program.
-The report provides a detailed look at the demographic composition of the region, while including ways in which the NJTPA will maintain, monitor and analyze information to ensure compliance.
+The report provides a detailed look at the demographic composition of the region, while including ways in which the NJTPA will maintain, monitor, and analyze information to ensure compliance.
 The demographic composition of the region's population includes the following:

-- A highly diverse population that is 46 percent minority.
+- A highly diverse population that is 46.7 percent minority.
 Hispanic, Black and Asian people comprise the largest groups of minorities in the region.
-Hispanics are the largest of the three at 21.6 percent of total regional population. - Approximately 1.5 million people (or 23.7 percent) live below the poverty level threshold. - Approximately 13.9 percent of the population is considered LEP.
-Of that, the largest share are the 8 percent (or 503,114) people who speak Spanish or Spanish Creole and speak English less than very well. - People with disabilities comprise 9.8 percent of the population. - About 15 percent of the population is 65 and older.
+Hispanics are the largest of the three at 22.1 percent of the total regional population. - Approximately 1.5 million people (or 22.4 percent) live below the poverty level threshold.

+- Approximately 13.9 percent of the population is considered LEP.
+Of that, the largest share are the 8 percent (or 503,114) people who speak Spanish or Spanish Creole and speak English less than very well. - People with disabilities comprise 9.6 percent of the population. - About 15 percent of the population is 65 and older.